Epiteks/Epintra/README.md

 ```bash
 pod install
 ```
-After this, open the `IntraEpitech.xcworkspace` and enjoy.
+After this, open the `Epintra.xcworkspace` and enjoy.